lilab-bcb/cumulus/docs/scCloud.rst

 	  - Calculate area under curve in ROC curve
 	  - true
 	  - false
+	* - find_markers_lightgbm
+	  - If also detect markers using LightGBM
+	  - true
+	  - false
+	* - remove_ribo
+	  - Remove ribosomal genes with either RPL or RPS as prefixes.
+Currently only works for human
+	  - true
+	  - false
+	* - min_gain
+	  - Only report genes with a feature importance score (in gain) of at least <gain>
+	  - 10.0
+	  - 1.0
 	* - annotate_cluster
 	  - If also annotate cell types for clusters based on DE results
 	  - true